murthy2609/Portifolio/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Microverse for letting know how to create README file
+I would like to thank Microverse for helping me to create a portfolio and structuring the flow of the project

 <p align="right">(<a href="#readme-top">back to top</a>)</p>